MuhammadBinNauman/Intro-to-IM/June17_MusicalInstrument/README.md

 added a power wire to the other leg of the light sensor and a wire that would read the analog reading from the light sensor. the reading from the sensor would be converted into sound frequency values when one of the buttons is pressed.

+#### Video

+video of the two stages are avalible as mov1 and mov2 in the folder

 #### Difficulty